jonathanstegall/user-experience-baseline/README.md

-# User Experience Process
+# User Experience Baseline

 This provides a basic and forkable starting point for user experience work, with folders for different parts of the process.

 ## What this includes

-Because user experince is a vast and fairly ill-defined field, it's helpful to define what this process includes, at this point.
+Because user experince is a vast and fairly ill-defined field, it's helpful to define what this baseline includes, at this point.

 - Design strategy
 - Content strategy